top of page

 If you are receiving tenders for a re-roofing project and your existing roof is natural slate, you should ask for the following:

 • An estimated percentage of slates that can be salvaged and reused.
 This will be an approximate figure, but it gives a useful guide.
-I typically aim for around 40% reuse.
+I typically aim for around 40%.

 • Confirmation that no sound, reusable slates will be removed from site.